Last Updated on December 3, 2021 by Danny

 That said, if you like tapping beats on your desk when you are bored or if you drum on your steering wheel while being stuck in traffic, you probably will not find an actual drum set to be that much of a threat.

-How long does it take to learn drums?
+How long does it take to learn to play drums?

 This is an extremely subjective question.
 The answer varies from person to person depending on many factors.